 Hello, awesome readers!

 Money and finances are a BIG thing for single mothers.
 Said another way, money and finances are a sparse thing for single mothers.
 BIG, because it’s on our minds.
 A lot.
-Sparse, because many of us don’t have any support from our Mr. What-Was-I-Thinking and we seem to run out of money before we run out of month.
+‘Sparse’ because many of us don’t have any support from our respective Mr. What-Was-I-Thinking.
+And since we’re managing everything alone, we usually run out of money before we run out of month.
 It’s awesome.

 As I write this, a memory that usually sits in a faraway pocket of my mind has surfaced.
 Brushing off some of the dust and cobwebs, the emotions from that day make me blush.
 Not from embarrassment but from remembering how overwhelmed I felt.
-Or perhaps it’s a hot flash …
+Oh wait!
+Maybe it’s a hot flash …

-The year is 1990 and I’m 25 years old.
+The year is 1990, and I’m 25 years old.
 My daughters, ages five and two at the time, are asleep in their shared bedroom.
 Me?
 I’m sitting on the living room floor.
-To be more precise, I’m sitting in the corner of the living room floor.
+To be more precise, I’m sitting in a corner of the living room floor.
 I feel defeated.
 Perhaps “slumped” is a better word than sitting.

 Looking at the wall across the room, I see shadows.
 The outline of a lampshade.
 The arm of the couch is a larger-than-life silhouette.
 None of the shadows outline my body.
 I’m invisible.
 I want to scream.
 Part of me wants someone to hear me, to see me.
-The other part of me is being considerate of my neighbours.
+The other part of me is being considerate of my neighbors.
 My finger is bleeding a little.
 A paper cut.
 Some of my blood has smudged across the edges of the piece of paper in my hand.
 Ironic, I think.
-My blood is the same colour as the angry words written across the top of the page: LAST NOTICE.
-It’s the electricity bill.
-Electricity is what heats my apartment.
-I have no idea how I’m going to pay it.
+My blood is the same color as the angry words STAMPED across the top of the page:

 Outside, the first signs of winter are trickling from the night sky.
 Never have I felt so afraid of snowflakes.